clacor/MolGraphR/cran-comments.md

 This package is a new submission to CRAN.
 There are no spelling mistakes in the DESCRIPTION file.

 ## Downstream dependencies
-There are currently no downstream dependencies for TheoChemR.
+There are currently no downstream dependencies for MolGraphR.